 If you have a new baby, you might not feel quite ready to grab your sunglasses just yet.
 And you’re completely right to consider your baby’s sensitive skin in the sun, but that doesn’t mean you can’t go outside and enjoy it!
-So fire up the barbecue, pack your beach towels and bring on the ice cream.
-It’s time for some fun in the sun while keeping your little one safe and protected.
-You’re going to have a blast!
+You’re going to have a blast.

 Why is Baby Sun Protection Important?

 Our skin possesses a chemical called melanin, which reacts with the sun’s ultraviolet (UV) rays.
 If the amount of UV exposure is more than what your skin’s melanin can manage, you will get sunburnt.

 A newborn baby has extremely sensitive skin that doesn’t contain much melanin, so is more prone to sunburn.
 And not only does sunburn cause a lot of pain for your little one, but could also increase their risk of skin cancer in later life.
 So it’s extremely important to be aware of sun safety for babies and make sure your newborn is fully protected at all times.

 How to Keep Your Newborn Baby Protected in the Sun

 Young babies aged between 0-6 months should never exposed to direct sunlight.
 To keep your little one in the shade at all times, you can:

 - Go for walks early in the morning and late in the afternoon (around 10am and 4pm), staying away from the midday sun.

 - Attach a protective sun cover or parasol to your pushchair.